Mueen404/Project-of-Application-of-ICT/README.md

 Group-Based Academic Project

 ### Project Description
-# Inventory Management System Form
+# Inventory Management System

 ## 📌 Project Overview
 The **Inventory Management System Form** is a front-end web development project designed using **HTML5** and **CSS3**.
-The project focuses on developing a structured and user-friendly interface that allows users to enter and manage basic inventory information through a web-based form.
+The project focuses on developing a structured and user-friendly interface that allows users to enter and manage basic inventory information through a web-based form, crate a researh paper on MS Word,Manage inventory system in Excel sheet and create presentaion of all tasks.

-The system emphasizes the proper use of HTML form elements, clean layout design, and effective CSS styling.
+The system emphasizes the proper use of HTML form elements, clean layout design, and effective CSS styling, use of Ms word,Ms Excel and power point.
 This project does not include backend functionality or database integration, as it is intended to strengthen foundational knowledge of front-end development and web design principles.

 ---